courseparkdev/developer.bluedrop360.com/docs/cms/learning-record-api.md

 Call to add a learning record to the CMS system.

 - Each learning record must include detailed learner information to ensure the learning record can be associated with the correct user.
-Note that MOL administrators will have the ability to manually match any learners that could not be matched automatically.
+Note that MLTSD administrators will have the ability to manually match any learners that could not be matched automatically.
 If the learner cannot be found, a new one will be created.
 - Currently, learning records cannot be directly removed from the system.
 They can, however, be voided or updated by contacting the Bluedrop Customer Success team (support@bluedrop360.com).

 ## Technical